mmenavas/keyword_occurrences/README.txt

 =====================

 Important Notes:
 - This module is only a proof of concept.
-It is and will not be released in drupal.org.
 - Do not use this module to crawl sites that you don't own or manage.
 - Do not crawl large sites (i.e. yahoo.com) as PHP will potentially run out of memory.